 Right after a snake sheds is one of the times they look their best.
 Any little injuries to the old layer of skin will have been shed away and the fresh new skin will be bright, clean, and have your snake looking gorgeous.
 Naturally, you’ll want to handle your snake when they’re looking so good.

-You can generally handle a snake as soon as they’re done shedding, although it is very wise to provide them with a meal and allow them to digest it before handling, since they may be hungry and irritable after going without food for some time during their shed.
+You can generally handle a snake as soon as they’re done shedding, although it is very wise to provide them with a meal and allow them to digest it before handling, since they may be hungry and irritable after going without

 In some cases, such as when the shed is not complete or your snake is injured from shedding, handling is not appropriate.
 Here’s what you need to know about how to tell when your snake is finished shedding and ready to be handled and when handling may not be a good idea.